Broad soybean trait portfolio puts weed control in growers' hands

-NK® varieties from Syngenta offer the industry's broadest choice of herbicide-tolerant traits

-DOWNERS GROVE, Ill., USA, July 30, 2020 - Like the promise that every year brings another growing season, there's the reality that every season brings another set of challenges to weed control.
+DOWNERS GROVE, Ill., July 30, 2020 /PRNewswire/ -- Like the promise that every year brings another growing season, there's the reality that every season brings another set of challenges to weed control.
 That's why the 2021 NK® soybean portfolio from Syngenta features the industry's broadest choice of herbicide-tolerant traits.

 NK varieties available for 2021 include all three of the most in-demand traits: Enlist E3® soybeans, Roundup Ready 2 Xtend® soybeans and LibertyLink® GT27™ soybeans.
 As effective herbicide options become more limited, this expansive trait portfolio empowers growers to create the best weed management programs for their specific situations and maximize profit potential.